Alternative to Thomson Reuters CoCounsel Tax

 CoCounsel Tax generates client-ready memos, projections, and deliverables with formatting and citations. taxmcp.io answers research questions; it doesn't draft documents.
 If your bottleneck is writing, not finding the law, that's a real reason to stay.

-Sharing, annotations, and version control across a tax team are built into CoCounsel and pitched at firms of five or more. taxmcp.io is a personal research tool.
-Individual practitioners inside larger firms still use it that way, but it isn't a firm workspace.
+Sharing, annotations, and version control across a tax team are built into CoCounsel. taxmcp.io is a personal research tool, not a firm workspace.

 If your firm already runs UltraTax CS, ONESOURCE, and Checkpoint, CoCounsel Tax integrates with that workflow and your SharePoint documents. taxmcp.io is standalone by design and doesn't plug into those systems.